 Check the website for tee times or important off-season updates.

 Shopping at the Chatham Pier Fish Market (45 Barcliff Ave Ext) is an absolute must-do when you visit Chatham, MA.

-Offering lobster dinner delivery, fresh lobster rolls, and an amazing view of the fisherman on the pier, there’s nothing better in the warmer months than sitting at a picnic table outside and enjoying the freshest seafood you can find.
+Offering lobster dinner delivery, fresh lobster rolls, and an amazing view of the fishing boats coming back with their catch, there’s nothing better in the warmer months than sitting on the deck and enjoying the freshest seafood you can find.

 Certainly one of the most popular Chatham attractions is the iconic Chatham Lighthouse (37 Main St).

 Tours of the lighthouse began in 1990 and since then, thousands of people have been able to climb to the top and look out at the views.